 Thank you.
 Next question comes from the line of Peter Nielsen from ABG.
 Please go ahead.

-I can do it.
+Yes, I can do it.
 It will be amortized over 10 years.
 So this is the new run rate level you will see going forward of amortization and depreciation.

 That's great.
-Thank you, Michael.
-Thank you,
+Thank you, Mario.
+Thank you, Kurt.

 That's great.
 Thank you very much.

+Thank you.
 Yeah, there were several things there.
-First of all, I mean, the CAPEX is distributed on, of course, building the 5G.
-It's on Remote PHY.
-And then Sweden is a little bit unique in that it is also part of our CAPEX.
-So it's divided into different areas.
-The Remote PHY investment is clearly to support both our cable business with reliability and speed and for our broadband business.
-So it's basically, we used to say before, we talk about bringing Frankfurt to the customer in terms of you're building fiber closer and closer and closer to base stations.
-This is what we're doing, building the fiber closer and closer to the customer living in the building.
+First of all, I mean, the CapFix is distributed on, of course, building the 5G, it's on remote PHY.
+And then Sweden is a little bit unique in that it has quite a lot of people who work sort of with their own company and selling consultancy services so that is also part of our of our capex so so it's divided into different areas the remote fi investment is clearly to support both our cable tv business with the reliability and speed and for our broadband business so it's basically We used to say before, we talk about bringing Frankfurt to the customer in terms of you're building fiber closer and closer and closer to base stations.
+This is what we're doing, building the fiber closer and closer to the customer living in a building.
 So it does enhance the speeds.
-And Jorgers, if you remember, at our Capital Markets Day, started talking about the 10G.
-And so there's always another G. So on the Capital Markets Day, he presented this.
-That's also available on our website to go through more of a presentation, what is said there.
-I don't know, do you want to say something more about the CAPEX, Nico?
-Some of it on me.
+And Jogesh, if you remember, at our Capital Markets Day, started talking about the 10G.
+So there's always another G. So on the Capital Markets Day, he presented this.
+That's also available on our website to go through more of a presentation of what he said there.
+I don't know.
+Do you want to say something more about the CapEx, Nico?

 And maybe just from a customer perspective, this will generate market-leading symmetrical speeds for broadband.
-So that's of course important to underpin the journey we're doing on convergence and quality.
+So that's, of course, important to underpin the journey we're doing on convergence and quality.

 Okay, thank you.
 Thank you very much.
 Thank you.